 A veterinary inspection will also be required.
 The applicant will have to pay the relevant inspection fees.

-The current cost of a Dangerous Wild Animals Licence is £665.00.
+For the current cost of a Dangerous Wild Animals Licence see the Licensing current fees .
 A licence is valid for one year, and operates from 1st January to 31st December.
 You can apply at any time during that period.
 An applicant can also apply for a licence to be granted for the following calendar year.

 The following conditions apply...

 In addition to these conditions we may impose others as we think fit.

 You must ensure that any insurance policy you take out provides sufficient cover against any damage which may be caused by the animal should it escape.
 The level of insurance will depend on many factors which may include the species and number of animals you wish to keep.